alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 **Which solution best meets these requirements?**

 - Provision and run a daily Amazon EMR cluster with Apache Spark to process and transform the S3 data.
 Load the results into Amazon Redshift (provisioned).
 Enable ML model development by integrating Redshift with Amazon SageMaker notebooks for advanced modeling tasks
-- ✅ **Use a daily AWS Glue job to transform and clean the data stored in Amazon S3.
+- Use a daily AWS Glue job to transform and clean the data stored in Amazon S3.
 Load the transformed dataset into Amazon Redshift Serverless, which offers MPP capabilities in a serverless model.
-Enable analysts to use Amazon Redshift ML to build and train ML models**
+Enable analysts to use Amazon Redshift ML to build and train ML models\*\*
 - Run a daily AWS Glue job to process and transform the raw files in S3 and register the outputs as Amazon Athena tables in AWS Glue Data Catalog.
 Allow analysts to build ML models using Amazon Athena ML, with SQL-based predictions on top of S3 data without moving it to a warehouse
 - Use an AWS Glue job to transform and load data into Amazon RDS for PostgreSQL.
 Allow analysts to run machine learning models using Amazon Aurora ML integrated with PostgreSQL, leveraging Amazon SageMaker endpoints behind the scenes